nietaki/raxx/getting_started.md

 ^ The  punchline to this guide if you want to set up a way that works for many run raxx kit example --node-

+---

+Build Apps that let you enjoy Elixir
+Lightweight
+Best practices for DDD, Architectrally sound

+It is performat.
+Because Elixir is performat

 ## Introduction

-In this guide we are going to walk through creating my app, your app can come second.
+In this guide we are going to walk through creating `MyApp`, your app can come second.
-My app is for revolutionising hospitality and will be the subject of these guides.
+`MyApp` is going to revolutionise hospitality.

 #### Impatient?